fomkin/pushka/README.md

 [![Build Status](https://travis-ci.org/fomkin/pushka.svg?branch=develop)](https://travis-ci.org/fomkin/pushka)

-Pushka is a pickler implemented without any runtime reflection.
+Pushka is a serialization library implemented without any runtime reflection.
 It created to reach well human readability of output JSON and good performance.
 Pushka works well both on Scala (2.10, 2.11) and Scala.js.

 # Motivation

-1. Most of picklers are writes case classes "as is".
-For example if we have `Option` value it will be writeen with some kind of wrapper.
-In the case of sealed traits, most picklers writes metadata: trait name and case class name.
-This make JSON unreadable by human and make it usless for creating public API.
-We want to achive high human readablility of output JSON: no wrappers if it possible, no metadata ever.
+1. Most of the serialization libraries are writes case classes "as is".
+For example, if we have `Option` value it will be written with some kind of wrapper.
+In the case of sealed traits, most libraries write metadata: trait name and case class name.
+This makes JSON unreadable by human and makes it useless for creating public API.
+We want to achieve high human readability of output JSON: no wrappers if it possible, no metadata ever.

 2. Codebase simplicity.
-In our work we encountered that some picklers based on implicit macros (including shapeless base picklers) are fails on our data.
-In this project we want make code as simple as possible to find bugs faster.
+In our work, we encountered that some libraries based on implicit macros (including shapeless based) are fails on our data.
+In this project, we want to make the code as simple as possible to find bugs faster.

 3. High performance.
 Minimum runtime overhead.
 See [Boopickle benchmarks](http://ochrons.github.io/boopickle-perftest/).